jyang759/JIE-3331/README.md

 # Release Notes

+## Release v0.4.0
+### New Features
+- Added Dark/Light mode functionality with button
+- Reveal/Hide Sidebar functionality with button
+- Autosave at intervals set by the user
+### Bug Fixes
+- File names are now displayed on the tabs
+### Known Issues
+- Closing the last open tab creates a new tab
+- Closing a tab switches to the first tab instead of the rightmost tab
+- Pressing tab indents at the beginning of the line and not at the location of the cursor
+- Opening a file twice creates a situation where the name defaults to untitled.

 ## Release v0.3.0
 ### New Features
 - Basic tab functionality - open files in new tabs and switch between them